Talk to an Expert

 Hypothetical survey methods ask buyers to state what they’d pay.
 The most common are:

-• Van Westendorp Price Sensitivity Meter (PSM) — four questions that identify prices the respondent considers “too cheap,” “cheap,” “expensive,” and “too expensive.”
+• survey-based price sensitivity methods Price Sensitivity Meter (price-sensitivity surveys), four questions that identify prices the respondent considers “too cheap,” “cheap,” “expensive,” and “too expensive.”
 Plot the cumulative responses and the intersections define an acceptable price range and an optimal pricing point.

 Incentive-aligned methods put real money on the table:

-• Becker-DeGroot-Marschak mechanism (BDM) — respondents state their maximum price, then a random price is drawn.
+• incentive-aligned auction methods mechanism (incentive-aligned methods), respondents state their maximum price, then a random price is drawn.
 If the random price is at or below their stated WTP, they must actually buy at that price.
 If it’s above, they can’t buy.
 Because over-bidding or under-bidding can’t help them, respondents have an incentive to reveal their true WTP.
-Considered the gold standard for accuracy but impractical in most commercial settings.
+For familiar, frequently-priced consumer goods with clear reference points, these are the most accurate methods we have.
+The accuracy falls off for complex, unfamiliar products buyers struggle to value, the B2B software case, and even at their best they price one person, not the group that buys.

 The overestimation problem: surveys inflate WTP by up to 2x